wboykinm/billmorris.io/blog/_posts/2025-08-11-meaningful-communion.md

 ### The efficiency gains are astonishing.

 I'm not a great engineer.
 I don't bleed Python type checks or exhale Rust compilers, and mostly that's fine because I know my way around tools and [how to automate tasks using whatever is lying around](https://billmorris.io/shoals/2025/05/09/beautiful-capital.html).
 However, I am quite slow to write code, constantly looking up documentation and going down procedural dead-ends.
 With team assistance and good design planning, I can put together a moderately-complex piece of software in a few weeks of work.

-Codegen AI will help me through it in a few hours.
+Codegen AI will help me through the same task in a few hours.

 This has also shifted my thinking about the realm of the possible.
 Projects that had languished on my pipe-dream list - "Man, that would be fun and useful but I'll never have the time" - are now within easier striking distance.
 I find myself checking things off that list with regularity over the past few months, as codegen has become a part of my workflow.